Profile of William H. Alsup, a Judge Who Codes and Decides Tech's Biggest Cases - Slashdot

 Check the Groklaw archives for all of the transcripts.
 Highly doubt there is actual audio available.

-We need more judges like this (Score:2)
+We need more judges like this (Score:3)

 judges who are willing to get to understand and appreciate what their case is all about.
 How would you feel if you were being tried for murder and the judge did not really understand the concepts of life & death ?